bright/new-www/content/blog/everything-you-need-to-know-about-food-technology-industry-foodtech.md

 The most popular representations of food tech might be global food delivery providers like JustEat, Uber Eats, etc. These are examples of food-related apps that are the most likely to be found on our smartphones.

 ## How to start your own food tech solution?

+You might think that having an idea for FoodTech is all you need.
+In fact, that’s just the beginning.
+There’s no doubt that you should try to **find an idea for a business that would solve the true need of your consumers**.

+Then it’s time to **validate your idea** to ensure that it has a chance to stand on the market.
+An effective way to validate your idea is by organizing dedicated **[product workshops](/our-areas/product-workshops/)** with software developers and designers who have launched some similar products in FoodTech.
+They have market insights and data regarding users.

+If you validate your idea positively, **you can start to work on [MVP](/our-areas/mvp-development/)**.
+You don’t need a big budget to work on that.
+The idea behind MVP is to launch the product with key features to quickly attract the first users and then develop the product based on their needs.
+Having MVP can also help to attract investors.